Key ally of Germany's Merkel to fight plagiarism ruling

 "I assume that Frau Schavan will spare herself and education a prolongation of this affair by resigning."

-Some members of Merkel's centre-right coalition said the minister had fallen victim to a politically motivated campaign to damage the government ahead of the autumn federal election.
+Merkel has not publicly commented on the Schavan case.
+But members of her centre-right coalition said the minister had fallen victim to a politically motivated campaign to damage the government ahead of the autumn federal election.

-Merkel, who holds a doctorate in physics, is Germany's most popular politician and her conservatives are tipped to win the September vote, but there is uncertainty about the make-up of the next government.

-Merkel's current coalition partner, the liberal Free Democrats, may fail to clear the 5 percent threshold to enter parliament.
-That would force her to consider an unwieldy pact with the opposition Social Democrats.

 "If the education minister has cheated in her doctoral thesis, it is like the finance minister secretly hiding away his money in Switzerland or the traffic minister driving a car while drunk," said the top-selling Bild newspaper.